SFAI’s Sculpture/Ceramics Department hinges on the interplay of the material and the conceptual.

 The Ceramics Program at SFAI appreciates ceramics as a unique medium of contemporary art practice and theory.
 Since the 1960s, SFAI has been home to internationally known ceramic artists such as Richard Shaw, Karen Breschi, Ron Nagle, and Jim Melchert.
 The current curriculum combines traditional methodologies with conceptual experiments, framed within interdisciplinary and global contexts.

-At Chestnut Street, Sculpture/Ceramics facilities are organized into shops and labs of common material, process, or emphasis.
-The fully-equipped work areas include ceramics, woodshop, metal shop, walk-in spray booth, electronics lab, sewing mezzanine, plaster and flexible mold area, installation gallery, and mixed classroom-fabrication spaces.
+Sculpture/Ceramics facilities are organized into shops and labs of common material, process, or emphasis.
+The fully-equipped work areas include ceramics, wood shop, metal shop, walk-in spray booth, electronics lab, sewing mezzanine, plaster and flexible mold area, an installation gallery, and mixed classroom-fabrication spaces.
 Through adjacent departments, students have access to a wide range of alternative media including video, photography, film, and digital technology.